d-benvenuti/xes-refmodel-pipeline-generator/README.md

 # xes-refmodel-pipeline-generator
 Simple collection of Python scripts to generate a log following the Big Data Pipeline reference model.
 The output can be either in JSON or in XES.

-To run it, use first: pip install PyQt5
+To run it, use first:
+...
+pip install PyQt5
+...

+Then, run the scrypt:
+...
+python refmodel_generator.py
+...

 # TO-DO